-A: Make sure to shave the treatment area the day of your treatment.
+A: To prepare for laser hair removal, make sure to shave the treatment area the day of your treatment.
 Make sure you have not had a tan/sunburn or spray tan in the 4 weeks prior to treatment.
 Finally, no oils, lotions or products should be on the treatment area.

 A: The length of your treatment will depend on the size of the area being treated.
 Treating the underarms takes 10 minutes.
 However, if you are having a large area (such as full legs) or multiple areas treated, your appointment may be an hour or so.

-Q: What are the most important activities to avoid pre and post LHR?
+Q: What are the most important activities to avoid pre- and post-laser hair removal?

 A: It is very important that the area to be treated is protected from sun exposure.
 Avoid direct sunlight and prolonged sun exposure in the area to be treated for 4 weeks prior.
-Do not use a tanning bed, sun lamp, or any other indoor tanning equipment or spray tan for 4 weeks before LHR.
+Do not use a tanning bed, sun lamp, or any other indoor tanning equipment or spray tan for 4 weeks before laser hair removal.

 Q: Is there downtime?
-What will my skin look like after treatment?
+What will my skin look like after laser hair removal treatment?

 A: Generally there is no real downtime.
 Immediately after having laser hair removal, the treated skin may be a bit red and swollen.
 Despite this, most clients return to their everyday activities.
 Other temporary side effects can include sensitivy and mild irritation.
 Typically these are short-lived and resolve within a couple of days.

-Q: What post care is required after LHR?
+Q: What post-care is required after laser hair removal?